na-na-hi/renget/archive/CharaImpressions_JP.md

 # JP character impressions (We're back)
-**Since we don't know what Elements will do yet, these thoughts are not reflective of that system.
-Most likely after February CB.**
+**Winter Yuni and onwards will have some elemental thoughts included.
+Older ones will retroactively have these thoughts added.**

 [TOC2]